Philosophy

 The study of Philosophy helps students to develop insights into the nature of individuals, societies, and values, and it helps them to think critically about themselves and the world around them.
 By studying philosophical works from the past and present, East, West, North, and South, students engage theories about such central concepts as personhood, justice, gender, knowledge, language, and science.

-Frank Boardman, Department Chair, Assistant Professor (2017), B.A., Hunter College; Ph.D., The City University of New York Graduate Center
+Frank Boardman, Department Chair, Associate Professor (2017), B.A., Hunter College; Ph.D., The City University of New York Graduate Center

 Carter Hardy, Assistant Professor (2022), B.A., University of Central Florida; M.Phil., Ph.D., University of South Florida

-Laura W. Kane, Assistant Professor (2020), B.A., Hunter College, City University of New York; M.Phil., Ph.D., The Graduate Center, City University of New York
+Laura W. Kane, Associate Professor (2020), B.A., Hunter College, City University of New York; M.Phil., Ph.D., The Graduate Center, City University of New York

 Henry C. Theriault, Associate Vice President for Academic Affairs, Professor (1998), B.A., Princeton University; Ph.D., University of Massachusetts